containerscrew/tftools/README.md

 ## Built-in subcommand

-`tfsum usage` is subcommand that prints the contents of [usage.md](docs/usage.md) in pretty terminal markdown render
+`tftools usage` is subcommand that prints the contents of [usage.md](docs/usage.md) in pretty terminal markdown render

 ```bash
 tftools usage